learnk8s/knote-js/02_deploying_to_kubernetes.md

 Here's a quick refresher on what happened in the previous chapter.

-1. You created an application using Express.js and MongoDB.
+1. You created a note-taking application using Express.js and MongoDB.
-1. You packaged the app as a container using Docker.
+2. You ran the app and the databases locally using Docker.
-1. You uploaded the container to Docker Hub — a container registry.
+3. You also packaged the app as a container using Docker.
-1. You run the app and the databases locally using Docker.
+4. Finally, you uploaded the container to Docker Hub — a container registry.

-In the remainder of this chapter, you will define a set of Kubernetes resources that describe your application, and in the end, you will submit them to your Kubernets cluster.
+In the remainder of this chapter, you will define a set of Kubernetes resources that describe your application, and in the end, you will submit them to your Kubernetes cluster.

-All the code is available [in this repository](https://github.com/learnk8s/knote-js/tree/master/03).
+The completed code for all the tutorials in this series can be found [in this repository](https://github.com/learnk8s/knote-js/tree/master).

 ## Defining a Deployment